 Through fiscal policy, a government seeks to exert influence to prevent its economy from growing too fast, potentially avoiding a spike in inflation, or to avoid a slowdown that could lead to a job-destroying recession.
 Historically, the willingness of governments to intervene in their economies has varied; periods of economic distress have often triggered greater intervention, while periods of growth and stability have typically fueled sentiment favoring a more hands-off approach emphasizing free-market economics.

 In the wake of the pandemic, intervention has expanded.
-For example, in the United States, the CARES Act included one-time payments of $1,200 to individuals affected by COVID-19-related layoffs, suspension of student loan payments, protection against evictions and foreclosures, aid for at-risk companies such as airlines, and federal assistance to gig workers, among other things.
+For example, in the United States, the CARES Act included a one-time payments of $1,200 to individuals affected by COVID-19-related layoffs, suspension of student loan payments, protection against evictions and foreclosures, aid for at-risk companies such as airlines, and federal assistance to gig workers, among other things.